WeiDUorg/weidu/README-WeiDU-Changes.txt

   *  (AT var) is equivalent to @<value of var>.
   * TRA_ENTRY_EXISTS added.
   * REFACTOR_D_TRIGGER, REFACTOR_BAF_TRIGGER added.
+  * ADD_STORE_ITEM BEFORE ~itm1 itm2~ doesn't break the file if the store does
+    not contain itm1.

 Version 218:
   * Even more fixed with ADD_CRE_ITEM and PST/IWD2.